AlpacaLabs/getting-started/README.md

 * a local Kubernetes cluster (I'm using the one that came w/ Docker for Mac).
 * [Garden](https://garden.io/)

+The first repo you'll want to clone is [AlpacaLabs/garden](https://github.com/AlpacaLabs/garden), which contains a Makefile for cloning all other repos.

 ## Architecture
 One logical application with multiple business functions has been split into several microservices.
 Each microservice has its own database.
 Some services "depend" on others, for which they use